andreafrittoli/eowyn/eowyn/model/README.md

 all subscribers have received it, or all related subscription have been cancelled.

-The implementation provided here is an in-memory manager, where all objects are simply stored in memory.
+The basic implementation provided here is an in-memory manager, where all objects are simply stored in memory.
 The in-memory manager does not support horizontal scalability, and does not persist subscription across restarts.
 This implementation is useful for development and for testing purposed, but it's not meant for production use.